 Build Your World Cup ACCA – Bet on the World Cup 1×2

 Currently, Brazil is one of the favourite teams to win the 2022 World Cup.
 Below, you can check the world cup odds and build your own world cup ACCA before placing your bets.

 When will the FIFA World Cup start?

-The FIFA World Cup is set to start on 21 November 2022.
+The FIFA World Cup is set to start on 20 November 2022.
 It has an end date of 18 December.
-The full competition fixtures will be confirmed once all qualification processes have concluded.

 Who are the World Cup qualifiers in Africa?

 The 5 African countries participating in the World Cup 2022 are Ghana, Senegal, Cameroon, Morocco and Tunisia.

 The full list of countries qualifying for the World Cup is the following:

 Argentina, Belgium, Brazil, Cameroon, Canada, Croatia, Denmark, Ecuador, England, France, Germany, Ghana, Iran, Japan, Morocco, Netherlands, Poland, Portugal, Saudi Arabia, Senegal, Serbia, South Korea, Spain, Switzerland, Tunisia, & Qatar